 For comparison with traditional memcached, see Section 22.214.171.124, “memcached Deployment”.

 Expiry: By default (that is, using the

 InnoDBtable is always returned, so the expiry options have no practical effect.
 If you change the caching policy to

-cache-only, the expiry options work as usual, but requested data might be stale if it was updated in the underlying table before it expires from the memory cache.
+cache-only, the expiry options work as usual, but requested data might be stale if it is updated in the underlying table before it expires from the memory cache.

-InnoDB/ memcached server lets you use these same naming conventions for keys, with one addition.
-Key names of the format
+daemon_memcachedplugin lets you use similar naming conventions for keys, with one addition.
+Key names in the format

 table_idare decoded to reference a specific a table, using mapping data from the

 keyis looked up in or written to the specified table.